openfort-xyz/openfort-chain-abstraction/README.md

 ![architecture](./assets/archi.jpg)

-## Zoom on userOp paymasterAndData
+## Zoom on the UserOperation paymasterAndData field

-In the [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) spec, leveraging the `paymasterAndData` field in the userOp is the only method to pass external information to the chain.
-We use this field to encode the repayment token paths - previously signed by the user as an [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) message — along with the sponsor tokens (i.e., the tokens being fronted) and the ecosystem's signature that authorizes the userOp.
+According to the Account Abstraction [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) specification, <em>when the paymasterAndData field in the `UserOperation` is not empty, the `EntryPoint` implements a different flow for that `UserOperation`</em> to call the Paymaster before and after the `UserOperation` execution.
+We use this field to encode the repayment token paths - previously signed by the user as an [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) message - along with the sponsor tokens (i.e., the tokens being fronted).
+Additionally, it includes the ecosystem's signature, which authorizes the `UserOperation` and is verified onchain by the CABPaymaster in the `validatePaymasterUserOp` hook.

+Note: the system supports native token, represented as `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`, following the [ERC-7528](https://eips.ethereum.org/EIPS/eip-7528) native asset convention.

 ![paymasterAndData](./assets/paymasterAndData.png)